 Rating Class results will be scored by the application of a boat’s TCC printed on each boat’s IRC certificate.
 The ratings shall be a multiplier of elapsed time with the lowest corrected time being the winner and so forth.

-TP52 Class results will be scored application of a boat’s TPR as supplied by the Australian TP52 owners’ group and will also be scored by the application of the IRC TCC printed on each boat’s IRC certificate.
+TP52 Class results will be scored by the application of a boat’s TPR as supplied by the Australian TP52 owners’ group and will also be scored by the application of the IRC TCC printed on each boat’s IRC certificate.

 One Design Classes will compete off scratch without handicaps.